 7. You sit down to edit your audio slideshow, and you remember one of your sources giving you the perfect soundbite.
 But your audio file is goofed up and the quality isn’t good enough for you to use.
 Good news, though — you have a transcript of the interview, and you can have another friend read the quote for you to use in the slideshow.

 Nope.
-It would still be a problem even if you went back to the original source and had her read it.
+It would still be academic misconduct even if you went back to the original source and had her read it.
 You’ll have to contact the source and explain what happened, and then ask if you can redo a part of the interview so you can get better audio.
 Your source will understand, and there’s no need to recreate the whole interview.
 You know what you need, so you can ask a couple of pointed questions to try to recapture the magic of the soundbites.

 8. The professor you had for that awesome class last semester would be the perfect source for your IS.
 The class sparked your interest in the professor’s research, and now you’re doing your project on it.
 You want to interview your professor as one of your main sources.

 Unless you have a more personal relationship with the professor — let’s say she’s a friend of your parents’ and you grew up knowing her or you’re doing a research project with her — this is one of those cases where it’s fine to ask your professor for an interview.
 In most cases, you’ll want that expert view to give your story a triangle of perspectives.
 (In fact, everyone should check UW-Madison’s experts guide to see who on campus knows about your IS topic.)

 9. You hate Audacity and want to avoid editing the clips later, so you start and stop the recorder in between answers and pick and choose from the best soundbites.